yhchan/trend-etp-coding-standard/slides.md

 ## Why
 - Complexity leads to more errors and greater maintenance effort
-- more understandable, more maintainable, more flexible
+- More understandable, more maintainable, more flexible
 - Less is More

 ## How